jodal/comics/docs/webservice.rst

 ***********

-*comics* comes with a web service that exposes all useful data about the current user, comics, comic releases, and comic images.
+*comics* comes with a web service that exposes all useful data about the current user, the user's comics subscriptions, comics, comic releases, and comic images.
 The web service may be used to e.g. create iOS/Android apps or alternative comics browsers, while leaving the comics crawling job to a *comics* instance.

 Please make any apps using this API generic, so that they can be used with any *comics* instance as the backend.
-In other words, please let the end user enter the hostname of the *comics* instance himself.
+In other words, when starting your app, let the end user enter the hostname of the *comics* instance, in addition to his secret key or email/password pair.

 Authentication